blairw/liveworldmap/README.md

-# Live World Map for Linux
+# Live World Map for Mac and Linux

 ## What is this?